All professional performing arts schools have:

 Non-Profit Performing Arts Company-The Susan Chambers Dance Company

 Why is this important?
 Most local companies are competition companies that are for profit and have that goal in mind-e.g. making a profit and accumulating trophies.The Susan Chambers Dance Company (SCDC) is a 501 (c)(3) not-for-profit organization and was founded by Susan Chambers in 1980.
 Non-profit organizations must fulfill a social purpose and benefit the community—in this case, by providing opportunities for all in the arts.
-Members are able to fund raise to meet the budget and do not have to pay out of pocket for choreography, costumes, theatre rental, etc. Our budget can be met by fundraising-not funds.
-We put the interest of the performer and the community at the helm of our purpose.
 SCDC is governed by a Board of Directors and has a very active membership at large, producing successful golf and tennis tournaments, which are two of our biggest fundraisers of the season.

-The company is proud to perform "The Trial of Mother Goose" every year at the Gwinnett Center to thousands of metro Atlanta school children, which buses in excited students every year.
+The company is proud to perform "The Trial of Mother Goose" every year at the Infinite Energy Center to thousands of metro Atlanta school children, which buses in excited students every year.
 Susan Chambers wrote this fantastic tale that explores your favorite nursery rhyme characters along with meeting AKS educational requirements for the state of Georgia.
 Many Title I students are given free admission, along with senior citizens groups in metro Atlanta.
 SCDC is also active with foster children groups and local orphanages where members collect toys for the holidays and provide entertainment for their events.
-Performers in SCDC also perform in each year's "Dancin' and Singin' the Night Away", which is one of the country's most diverse and rigorous concerts featuring all forms of performing arts at the Gwinnett Center at the highest level for a pre-professional performing arts company.
+Performers in SCDC also perform in each year's "Dancin' and Singin' the Night Away", which is one of the country's most diverse and rigorous concerts featuring all forms of performing arts at the Infinite Energy Center at the highest level for a pre-professional performing arts company.
+SCDC also performs "A Christmas Carol, The Musical" at the Infinite Energy Center in November, with a full, live orchestra.
 When choosing a performing arts company, non-profit companies have the best interest your student and those of the community, at their helm.

 We do not use Assistant Teachers to teach classes - Only Professionals